President Biden's Plan for Combating COVID-19

 Invest in Resources Needed to Fight the Virus

 Biden created a position, titled Coordinator of the COVID-19 Response and Counselor to the President, to direct the federal response to the pandemic.
-Jeffrey Zients, former President Barack Obama’s head of the National Economic Council, is the person who will advise the president with his COVID-19 response, overseeing the distribution of vaccines, tests, and other supplies.
+Jeffrey Zients, former President Barack Obama’s head of the National Economic Council, will advise the president with his COVID-19 response, overseeing the distribution of vaccines, tests, and other supplies.

 President Biden promised to provide 100 million shots in his first 100 days as president.

-Biden’s proposed American Rescue Plan provides $160 billion for vaccine manufacturing and distribution, as well as an expansion of testing nationwide.
-Biden would use the Stafford Act—an act that constitutes the authority for most federal disaster response activities—to provide emergency assistance for K-12 schools.
+Biden’s American Rescue Plan provides $160 billion for vaccine manufacturing and distribution, as well as an expansion of testing nationwide.
+Biden would use the Stafford Act—an law that constitutes the authority for most federal disaster-response activities—to provide emergency assistance for K-12 schools.
 In all, through the vast expansion of vaccine manufacturing and distribution, as well as investments in PPE, proper technology, and health protocols for those in the education industry, Biden would put over $400 billion toward these critical measures in addressing COVID-19.

 Biden promised to help small businesses through a “restart package” that would make it easier to operate safely.
 It would include grants to cover the costs of items like plexiglass dividers and PPE.
 Through the restart package, Biden would ensure that minority-owned firms receive any technical assistance needed to get access to these tools.
 The American Rescue Plan outlines a total of approximately $440 billion in critical support for struggling communities, with specifically $15 billion in grants and $175 billion in low-interest loans to assist small business owners and entrepreneurs.

-Biden’s plan would create a renewable fund for state and local governments to prevent budget shortfalls.
+Biden’s plan creates a renewable fund for state and local governments to prevent budget shortfalls.
 The support would include $350 billion in aid to state and local governments, $20 billion to tribal governments, and $20 billion to support public transit.

 Remove Cost Barriers